-Updated: 9/7/15.
+Updated 12/1/17.
 Of all the types of acne someone can get, cystic acne is both the most frustrating to treat and can be the most damaging to the skin.

 What is cystic acne?
 Those hard, painful bumps and blemishes that develop deep within the skin, and often appear on the chin or jaw line, and can linger for weeks.

 Cystic acne, whether chronic or intermittent, is one of the most frustrating types of acne lesions to deal with.
 What happens in cystic acne is not a pretty picture.
 It is typically triggered by a surge in hormones, such as occurs during a woman’s menstrual cycle.
-For some unknown reason, the skin’s oil glands become hypersensitive to this cascade of hormones, and react by overproducing sebum—so much, in fact, that the oil gland itself becomes engorged, swollen, and hardened with the excess.
+The skin’s oil glands become hypersensitive to this cascade of hormones, and react by overproducing sebum—so much, in fact, that the oil gland itself becomes engorged, swollen, and hardened with the excess.
 Unable to push the extra oil into the lining of the hair follicle (which leads to the surface of the skin via pores), the gland bursts underneath the skin.
 This causes acute inflammation and irritation, and leads to the redness and soreness of cystic acne.
 Because these lesions start so deep in the skin, scarring (red, dark and purple marks) is an all-too-common side effect.

 They are most often resistant to most topical acne treatments since products designed for treating acne generally work on the surface to dry out the bacteria.
 In the case of cystic acne, the infection is not on the surface of the skin but rather down in the deeper layers.
-Have you ever used a drying spot treatment on a cyst to not only find that you’re still left with the sore bump on the skin, but now you have dry, flaky skin on top?…
+Have you ever used a drying spot treatment on a cyst to not only find that you’re still left with the sore bump on the skin, but now you have dry, flaky skin on top?

-Enter Renée Rouleau Anti Cyst Treatment.
-Not only do I know this product can take the place of expensive cortisone shots—both from the thousands of clients who have told me so over the past 20 years since I developed it, but also because Elle Magazine says it best.
+So what’s an alternative to cortisone shots?
+I formulated Anti Cyst Treatment over twenty years ago.
+Not only do I know this product can take the place of expensive cortisone shots—both from the thousands of clients who have told me so over the past 20 years since I developed it, but also because we continually get written up in the media about how well it works.
+Elle Magazine says it best.
 “Anti Cyst Treatment saves me from pricey cortisone shots.”

 “It’s one of the only topical solutions I’ve found that actually flattens bumps overnight.”—New York Magazine